-- 1 treasurer of that committee no later than thirty days after receiving the contribution; for - 2 contributions of \$50 or more, the person must forward the contribution and the required - 3 information no later than ten days after receiving the contribution.
-2 U.S.C.
-432(b)(2)(A) - 4 and (b)(2)(B); 11 C.F.R.
-102.8(b)(1) and (b)(2).
-Every person who receives a - 5 contribution for an authorized political committee must forward such a contribution and, - 6 if necessary, the required information about the contribution, to the treasurer of that - 7 committee no later than ten days after receiving the contribution.
-2 U.S.C.
-432(b)(1); - 8 11 C.F.R.
-102.8(a). - In prior advisory opinions, the Commission has examined a number of business - arrangements between political committees and service providers that were either affinity - programs or similar to affinity programs.
-See Advisory Opinions 2006-34 (Working - 12 Assets, Inc.), 2003-16 (Providian), 2002-07 (Careau & Co.), 1995-34 (Politechs), 1994- - 13 33 (VITEL), 1992-40 (Leading Edge), 1991-20 (Call Interactive), 1990-01 (Digital - 14 Corrections), 1988-12 (Empire Bank), and 1979-17 (RNC).
-In these advisory opinions, - 15 the Commission indicated that the Act permits corporations to offer affinity programs and - to enter into affinity-type business arrangements so long as (1) the corporation and - 17 political committee enter into a commercially reasonable transaction, and (2) the amounts - 18 contributed to political committees via rebates or rewards are from individual customers' - 19 funds and not from the corporation's funds.
-See Advisory Opinions 2006-34 (Working - 20 Assets, Inc.), 2006-16 (Providian), and 2002-7 (Careau). - 21 A. Commercially Reasonable Transaction - For Famos's proposed political affinity program to be a commercially reasonable - transaction, the political affinity account holders must pay Famos the usual and normal
+In prior advisory opinions, the Commission has examined a number of business arrangements between political committees and service providers that were either affinity programs or similar to affinity programs.
+See Advisory Opinions 2006-34 (Working Assets, Inc.), 2003-16 (Providian National Bank), 2002-07 (Careau & Co.), 1995-34 (Politechs), 1994-33 (VITEL), 1992-40 (Leading Edge Communications), 1991-20 (Call Interactive), 1990-01 (Digital Corrections), 1988-12 (Empire Bank), and 1979-17 (RNC).
+In these advisory opinions, the Commission indicated that the Act permits corporations to offer affinity programs and to enter into affinity-type business arrangements so long as (1) the corporation and political committee enter into a commercially reasonable transaction in which the political committee pays the usual and normal charge for any services provided, and (2) the amounts contributed to political committees via rebates or rewards are from individual customers' funds and not from the corporation's funds.
+See Advisory Opinions 2006-34 (Working Assets, Inc.), 2003-16 (Providian National Bank), and 2002-7 (Careau & Co.).